gschoberth/bluewater-technical/README.md

  [Arcade button](https://i5.walmartimages.com/seo/Hemoton-Arcade-Game-Button-Prop-Game-Machine-Button-Push-Button-for-Competition-Game_7acec4c9-67e1-4c3d-ab05-f9e82bf58603.92cb236b06d227f7d71e437cb0cb6d5f.jpeg?odnHeight=2000&odnWidth=2000&odnBg=FFFFFF)

 #### Responsive Layout
-For a more finalized product I would implement a more responsive design so that the app could run on the targeted devices for the planned event.
+For a more finalized product I would implement a more responsive design so that the app could run on the targeted devices for the planned event fullscreen.

 #### 3 Shots Style Game
 The idea for this, would be that the user gets three shots all with different reaction times.
 I would probably shorten the reaction time window down a bit to keep the length of each user's time with it reasonably quick.
 With either a